Wednesday, December 29, 2021

 OPTION (RECOMPILE);

-This query will return the **filename** of the dump, its **creation time**, and its **size in megabytes**.
-The results are ordered by creation time, showing the most recent dumps first.
+This query returns the full file path of the dump, the exact time it was triggered, and the size in MB.
+The results are ordered by creation time, putting the most recent events at the top of your list.

-For more in-depth information about the sys.dm_server_memory_dumps view, you can refer to the official Microsoft documentation: sys.dm_server_memory_dumps on Microsoft Docs
+For more in-depth information about this DMV, refer to the official Microsoft Documentation.